New report: External debt increases during first year of COVID-19 pandemic, each Egyptian indebted by $900

 2- Returning the foreign debt file to the hands of the government, with parliamentary oversight, so that no foreign debts can be contracted without permission from Parliament, regardless of the borrower.

-3- Devising a pre-announced five-year plan for projects funded through external borrowing along with a parallel plan to develop USD resources that allow repayment, both parliament-approvedhe government will beaccounted according to the degree of its commitment towards implementation of this plan.
+3- Devising a pre-announced five-year plan for projects funded through external borrowing along with a parallel plan to develop USD resources that allow repayment, both parliament-approved the government will be accounted according to the degree of its commitment towards implementation of this plan.

 4- Setting legal cap on external loans as a proportion of GDP and another cap on the central bank’s external borrowing as a proportion of the forex reserves.